Skip to main content

 Positive Feedback Loops

 Encouraging sounds, clear success indicators, and gentle animations make games feel rewarding rather than clinical.
-The brain responds better to positive reinforcement than neutral assessment.
-Look for games that celebrate success without being patronizing.
+Look for games that celebrate success without being patronising.

 Large Text and Clear Visuals

-For seniors, start with a 4×4 grid (8 pairs) before progressing to 6×6 (18 pairs).
+For seniors, start with a 4×4 grid (eight pairs) before progressing to 6×6 (eighteen pairs).
 The game can be played at any pace, which removes time pressure.
-Most browser implementations are clean and uncluttered.
-Look for versions with clear, high-contrast card backs and large, readable symbols.
+The interface is clean and uncluttered, with clear high-contrast card backs and large, readable symbols.

-Why it works for seniors: The task is intuitive — it mimics the real-world skill of recalling where objects are placed.
+What it offers seniors: the task is intuitive, it mimics the real-world skill of recalling where objects are placed.
 The interface is universally understandable.
 Progress is visible (fewer cards remaining) which provides motivation.

-Simon trains sequential auditory memory — a specific cognitive skill that's often neglected.
-The game plays a colour/sound sequence that the player must repeat.
+Color Match trains sequential memory with both visual and auditory cues, a specific cognitive skill that's often neglected.
+The game plays a colour-and-sound sequence that the player must repeat.
 Each round adds one more step.
 The mechanic is immediately understandable and the progression feels natural.

 For seniors, this game works particularly well because the auditory channel is often clearer than the visual one, especially for people with age-related visual changes.
 The sound-based interface bypasses some visual processing challenges.